This is the garlic bread you’ve been dreaming of all your life! The perfect balance of garlic buttery goodness makes this the ultimate garlic bread.

 - 1 tablespoon dried basil

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

-- ½ tsp salt
+- 1/2 teaspoon salt

-- ¼ tsp black pepper
+- 1/4 teaspoon black pepper

 - In a small bowl, mix together the butter, olive oil, basil, oregano, parmesan, minced garlic, salt and pepper.
 Mix it well.

-- Broil until it just starts to brown.
+- Put the baking sheet underneath the broiler in the oven.
+Broil until it just starts to brown.
 Watch it closely because how fast it cooks is dependent on how hot your broiler is and how close your rack is to the heating element.
 It shouldn't take more than 5 minutes.